Reliability Tools and Methods for Program or Project Development and Validation processes.

 3. Frequently review the status per item in the FRB.
 The Reliability Engineer plays an important roll in this team!

 4. Assure that per issue a frequent status update is reported.
-Typical milestones used during this
+Typical milestones used during this process are:

 1 – Open, no solution known; 2 – Solution available, not validated; 3 – Material available, Validation running; 4 – OK Failure Review Board; 5 – Tests closed; 6 – Obsolete